spaansba/ForesightJS/docs/docs/config.md

   { top: 20, left: 10, bottom: 100, right: 50 }, // Hit slop (also accepts a singular number for all sides)
   "Navigation Button" // Optional name (useful for debugging) )

+// its best practice to unregister the element if you are done with it (return of an useEffect in React for example) unregister(element)
 ```

 ### Element Registration Parameters